isomerpages/moe-crescentgirlssch/_about-cgs/Admission/Information on Direct School Admission to Crescent Girls' School.md

 </li>
 <li>
 <p><strong>Applicants from MOE mainstream primary schools: </strong>Parents
-may log in directly to DSA-Sec Portal.
+may log in directly to <a href="https://go.gov.sg/apply-dsa-sec" rel="noopener nofollow" target="_blank">DSA-Sec Portal</a>.
 Only one parent’s Singpass is required.
 Parents/legal guardians who are unable to apply online can approach their child’s/ward’s primary school for assistance.</p>
 </li>
 <li>
 <p><strong>Other applicants not studying in MOE mainstream primary schools</strong> will
-need to apply for a Registration Number (RGxxxxxxx) to access the DSA-Sec Portal.
+need to apply for a Registration Number (RGxxxxxxx) to access the <a href="https://go.gov.sg/apply-dsa-sec-nms" rel="noopener nofollow" target="_blank">DSA-Sec Portal</a>.
 Application can be done at MOE's website at: <strong><a href="https://go.gov.sg/nmsdsa-sec-application" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/nmsdsa-sec-application</a></strong>
 </p>
 </li>
 </ul>